 Instead of trying to eliminate your thinking, you can follow the path set forth by experienced meditators and spiritual seekers.
-This is a similar path that works wonders for top-performing Executives who are looking to improve their Emotional Intelligence and Elite Athletes who are looking for peak mental performance.
+This is a path that works wonders for top-performing Executives who are looking to improve their Emotional Intelligence.
+It’s also effective for elite athletes looking for peak mental performance.
 It’s all about getting out of your own way.
 Noticing an obstacle makes it easier to contend with.
 The obstacle is your nonstop mental chatter.

 Notice your thinking, and allow it to move through you.
 The less you hold on to your thinking, the less the thoughts weigh on you.
 No judgment.
 No story.
-Just let them go, each and every time.
+Just let them go every time.
 It’s a process of letting go vs. trying to do anything actively.

 This is where a meditative practice can be invaluable.
-Dr. Barr, as mentioned earlier, calls meditation one of the few practical tools we have to cultivate a calm and clear mental state:
+Dr. Barr calls meditation one of the few practical tools we have to cultivate a calm and clear mental state:

-Mindfulness and meditative practice is an art.
+Meditation is an art.
 There is no right or wrong way to do it.
 You can practice it while walking, eating, writing, working, playing or doing any other activity.
-While I personally enjoy going for a quiet walk or sitting for 10–20 minutes in silent meditation, you can cultivate whatever practice seems to work for you.
+I enjoy going for a quiet walk or sitting in meditation.
+You can cultivate whatever practice seems to work for you.
 I highlight three simple ways to meditate here.

-The important thing, is to find a way to notice what is happening in the world, including in your thinking mind (your thoughts are part of the world too!).
-Allow your thinking to arise and flow through you without ruminating on them or buying into the stories you want to tell about them.
+The important thing is to find a way to notice what is happening in the world outside of yourself and inside your thinking mind.
+After all, your thoughts are part of your world too!
+Allow your thinking to arise and flow through you without ruminating on them.
+Stop buying into the stories you want to tell about them.
 Naturally and inevitably, your mind will settle and the benefits of a relaxed cognitive state will be revealed.

 What benefits?
 Try it and see for yourself!

-We do our best when we have less on our mind.
-We are more creative at work, superior athletes on the playing field and feel better overall.
-What gets in the way is over thinking and attachment to our thoughts.
+You can do your best when you have less on your mind.
+You can be more creative at work, perform better on the playing field and feel better overall.
+What gets in the way is overthinking and attachment to your thoughts.

-Thoughts have a purpose, but when we engage in the world, we are best served by being present and connected to what is actually happening, not stuck gazing at the movie theater of our mind.
+Thoughts have a purpose, but when you engage in the world, you are best served by being present and connected to what is actually happening, not stuck gazing at the movie theater of your mind.